Dovetail 3.0: Automated analysis, Channels, Ask, and RecruitLearn more

 Is some churn unavoidable?

-Yes, some customer churn is to be expected and completely beyond your control.
+Yes, some is to be expected and completely beyond your control.
 While the insights above can help you prevent voluntary churn, be prepared for instances of involuntary churn.

 Here are some examples of involuntary customer churn: